LeetCard: AI-powered Flashcard

 Keeping the MVP in mind, I developed prototypes to visualize the app's layout and functionality.
 Based on user needs, I implemented a bottom navigation bar to create a more intuitive experience.
 This decision was made to facilitate seamless navigation between the "Study Plan" and "All Cards" sections, particularly for users who frequently switch between these features while organizing their study plans.

-Check
+Lean UX Check

-Launch and Post-Release Analysis
+/Launch and Post-Release Analysis

 To expedite the release process, we launched the app without conducting traditional user testing.
 Instead, we focused on gathering real-world usage data to inform improvements.
 While user testing can provide valuable feedback, we prioritized swift market entry to gain a more authentic and comprehensive understanding of user behaviors and preferences.
-By monitoring user interactions and collecting feedback post-launch, we committed to an iterative process of refining the app, ensuring it meets the needs of our target audience and delivers a user-centric experience.

 The iOS version launch generated an overwhelmingly positive response.
 Our developer shared the product on Reddit, where it received over 300 upvotes within a single day.
 This feedback highlighted strong demand for the app, with many users requesting an Android version, which is currently in development.
 Additionally, the expressed interest in a web version validated our roadmap and aligned with our future plans for platform expansion.